Templar and Hospitaller cooperation in the 12th century Orient

 Development of the novelty of the right of clerical self-defense 1120-1176

-Nablus 1120: the medieval ban of clergy bearing arms lifted
+Nablus 1120 - the medieval ban of clergy bearing arms lifted

-"It is revealing that in recovering this canon (on the prohibition of clergy bearing arms; TN) from earlier legislation, Gregory IX and Raymond of Peñafort went all the way back to the council of Poitiers in 1078, convened during the pontificate of Gregory VII (...)
-In sum, then, between 1049 and 1095, no fewer than thirteen councils and synods had damned clerical armsbearing.
+"Between 1049 and 1095, no fewer than thirteen councils and synods had damned clerical armsbearing.
 At nine of these thirteen assemblies, three different popes and six papal legates presided.
 The reforming papacy seemingly could not have been clearer on this issue.
 After that there is almost nothing in the decrees of the seven so-called ecumenical or general councils held between 1123 and 1312. (...)

-Muslim-Christian alliance in early crusader times?
+Muslim-Christian alliance in early crusader times

-Development of Templar legistlation
+Development of ecclesiastical Templar legistlation

 Noble legacies to the Knights Templar